 See Also: The Ultimate South America Bucket List

-Similar to Uruguay in more than just the name, Paraguay is another Latin American country that’s somehow managed to stay off the radar of tourist.
-Landlocked between Argentina, Brazil and Bolivia, Paraguay is home to a more rustic landscape of subtropical forests and sprawling savannas.
-Complete with rivers, waterfalls, natural lakes, and a handful of historic landmarks, it’s one country that might not be on your travel checklist – but it totally should be.
+Similar to Uruguay in more than just the name, Paraguay is another Latin American country that’s somehow managed to stay off the tourist radar.
+Landlocked between Argentina, Brazil and Bolivia, Paraguay is home to a landscape of subtropical forests and sprawling savannas.
+Complete with rivers, waterfalls, natural lakes, and a handful of historic landmarks, it’s one country that might not be on your travel checklist – but it should be.

-Ranked at number 77 on the global peace index and with no active travel bans, Paraguay is an underrated travel destination that will endlessly surprise you.
+Ranked at number 77 on the global peace index and with no current travel bans, as one of the safest places to visit in Latin America, Paraguay is an underrated travel destination that will endlessly surprise you.

 Take a look at these tours in Paraguay.

 It also happens to be one of the safest countries in South America and even ranks in the top 100 safest countries in the world.
-So get ready for an Argentinian adventure and pack your swimsuits, hiking gear, and dancing shoes.
+So pack your swimsuits, hiking gear, and dancing shoes and get ready for an Argentinian adventure.

 Take a look at these tours in Argentina.